sagieppel/Detecting-and-segmenting-and-classifying-materials-inside-vessels-in-images-using-convolutional-net/Readme.md

 2. Open the Train.py script
 3. Set the path to the LabPics dataset main folder to the TrainFolderPath parameter.
 4. Run the script
-5. Output trained model will appear in the /log subfolder or any folder set in Trained model Path.
+5. Output trained model will appear in the /log subfolder or any folder set in Trained model Path
-* Around 28000 training steps which correspond to two days training with Titan TX should give a model of the same performance as the one that can be download from [here]